eladkarako/prime.eladkarako.com/README.md

 # <a href="http://prime.eladkarako.com" rel="nofollow" target="_blank">--&gt; prime.eladkarako.com</a>
-A Modern Approach On Checking If A Number Is A "Prime-Number", The *Internet* Is Filled With Half-A$$ Calculators And Weird "Efficient" Techniques And Rules, My Take On It Is Simple, A Bunch Of "Digestible" Data, Which Can Be Processed Quicly, "Downloaded" (A More Accurate Phrase Is "Fetched") On-Demand (A.K.A "On-The-Fly").
+A Modern Approach On Checking If A Number Is A "Prime-Number", The *Internet* Is Filled With Half-A$$ Calculators And Weird "Efficient" Techniques And Rules, My Take On It Is Simple, A Bunch Of "Digestible" Data-Files, Which Can Be Processed Quicly, "Downloaded" (A More Accurate Phrase Is "Fetched") On-Demand (A.K.A "On-The-Fly").

 This Is An Example,